 Every year at ESLA we enroll just as many students who know what it means to live in the most trying financial circumstances—students whose convictions are forged with a visceral understanding of economic disparity in our nation, and whose perspectives are therefore vital—as we do students who come from significant affluence.

 We do not believe in the rhetoric of the “haves” and the “have nots,” the “upper” and the “lower.”
 In our community, every member has something essential to contribute.
-Our families reflect the vibrant diversity of our neighborhood and our city—small business owners, studio executives, wage workers, Latino, Korean-American, black, and white.
-In a seminar of twelve—our average class size—it is often the case that no two students will approach the issue at hand from the same socioeconomic and cultural background.
+Our families reflect the vibrant diversity of our neighborhood and our city—small business owners, studio executives, wage workers, Latinx, Korean-American, black, and white.
+In a seminar of fifteen—our average class size—it is often the case that no two students will approach the issue at hand from the same socioeconomic and cultural background.
 All of their contributions are invaluable.
 Everyone has much to give, and much to learn.

 This is lofty rhetoric, we know.
 We are just one small school, growing every day, doing our best.
 The path ahead of us is long, but we walk it eagerly, and we hope our story resonates with yours.

 In 2014, members of ESLA’s upper school embarked on a two-week research trip in the rainforests of Costa Rica.
 Students were challenged to formulate their own research questions and design their own experiments in the field.
 From howler monkeys and tree frogs to ant colonies and pesky mosquitos, there was an endless world of subjects to discover and study.